Fay Weldon: Feminism

-A self-declared feminist, Weldon's work features what she described as "overweight, plain women" – as she deliberately sought, she said, to write about and give a voice to women who are often overlooked or not featured in the media.
+A self-declared feminist, Weldon's work features what she described as "overweight, plain women" – as she deliberately sought, she said, to write about and give a voice to women who are often overlooked or not featured in the mainstream media.
 She said there were many reasons why she became a feminist, including "appalling" lack of equal opportunities and the myth that women were supported by male relatives.
 "What drove me to feminism fifty years ago was the myth that men were the breadwinners and women kept house and looked pretty."
 She noted that the turning point for her, however, was the outright sexism in the media industry at that time, such as when she attended a casting session of a TV drama she had written and watched the male director and producer "...cast the lead by flicking through Spotlight and just choosing the girl they both most fancied.
 And they were amazed when I objected: female skill, talent, experience, intelligence meant nothing to them".

 However, some of Weldon's commentary drew controversy.
 In a 1998 interview for the Radio Times, Weldon stated that rape "isn't the worst thing that can happen to a woman if you're safe, alive and unmarked after the event."
 She was roundly condemned by groups representing women victims of rape and violence.
 In a 2017 interview on BBC Two's Newsnight, she expressed ambivalence about the successes of feminism.
 Social change had been enormous, "thanks to feminism", but it wasn't all wonderful: "We saw a world of young, healthy, intelligent, striving women.
 And we didn't really, honestly, take much notice of those who were not like us."